Quest 0 - Working with the Circle

 We will guide you through defining it.

-We are about to construct a path Refl : base ≡ base
+We are about to construct a path Refl : base ≡ base,

-a path from base
+a path from base to base.

 Tip

-are called holes.
+The {!!} are called holes.

-These are blanks in the agda
+These are blanks in the agda file that you can fill

 to complete the quest.

-to make a new hole.
+You can write ? to make a new hole.

 Make sure you are in insert mode by pressing

-.
-To escape insert mode pressESC
+i.
+To escape insert mode pressESC.Note

 We have compiled a list of useful

-commands in Emacs Commands.Enter
+emacsandagdacommands in Emacs Commands.Enter

 - Whenever you do this,

-will check the document is written correctly.
+agdawill check the document is written correctly.
 We say

-window looking like?0 : base ≡ base ?1 : (something) ?2 : (something) ...
+agdacompiles or loads the file.
+This will open the*Agda Information*window looking like?0 : base ≡ base ?1 : (something) ?2 : (something) ...

 This is the list of unfilled holes that are in your file currently.
 You should see that the holes in the file have changed in appearance, for example :